 We collect your personal data directly from you in your job application and during your time as a member of staff.
 We may also collect data from other sources including:

-- government organisations, for example Her Majesty's Revenue and Customs (HMRC), benefits providers and the courts;
+- government organisations, for example HM Revenue & Customs (HMRC), benefits providers and the courts

 We may collect the following types of personal data about you: